St Gredifael's Church, Penmynydd: Tudor Family

 The church is closely linked to the House of Tudor as it is located in the village where the dynasty was founded.
-Inside the church in the north chapel is the alabaster tomb of Goronwy ap Tudur Hen, the great-uncle of Henry VII of England of the House of Tudor alongside his wife Myfanwy Fychan.
+Inside the church in the north chapel is the alabaster tomb of Goronwy Fychan ap Tudur, the great-uncle of Henry VII of England of the House of Tudor alongside his wife Myfanwy Fychan.
 His tomb was not originally installed at St Gredifael's Church.
 However, it was moved there from Llanfaes Friary following the Church of England Dissolution of the Monasteries by his successor Henry VIII of England.
 The tombs themselves are damaged from vandalism due to pilgrims taking chips off them because of a belief that the tombs materials had healing properties.
 As a result of this, the effigy of Goronwy on the top of his tomb is missing its hands and the effigy on top of Mfanwy's tomb is missing its fingers.

 The interior design pays tribute to the Tudor lineage with Tudor Roses in the stained glass windows alongside a portcullis representing the House of Beaufort.
 The window has the motto "UNDEB FEL RHOSYN YW AR LAN AFONYDD AC FEL TY DUR AR BEN Y MYNYDDD" (Unity is like a rose on a river bank and like a house of steel on top of a mountain) on it and fleur de lys on the ends of the pews in reference to Catherine of Valois, wife of Owen Tudor and the Tudor claim to the French throne.
 In 2007, the church was visited by the House of Tudor's descendant and heir to the throne of the United Kingdom, Charles, Prince of Wales.